 It might be worth noting here that not only were the writers of this film lovers, but Bachardy was thirty years younger than Isherwood.
 It’s awkward to be thinking about the internal dynamics of the relationships of people I don’t know and will never meet, but still it’s hard not to wonder how many of the fears and tensions of this May/December relationship made it to the screen.

 The Monster is indeed becoming more, well, monstrous looking.
-Victor destroys all of his mirrors, so that the Monster won’t know.
-He can’t find a way to cure the regression.
+Victor destroys all of his mirrors, so that the Monster won’t see himself, but can’t find a way to cure the regression.
 While Victor seeks help from an unsympathetic clergyman , the Monster accidentally scares Victor’s landlady (Agnes Moorehead) to death.
 Victor takes his creation back to the lab in which he was made.
 Victor contemplates destroying the Monster with acid, but can’t bring himself to do it.

 The idea of Frankenstein as a queer story isn’t new.
 Bluntly, one of the things it’s about is men performing the reproductive act without the assistance of women.
 Isherwood and Bachardy take this line of reasoning and run with it, probably further than any other film adaption of Frankenstein (Yes, yes.
 There’s Rocky Horror, but that’s more pastiche than adaptation.)
 Having said that, True Story was written for prime time television in the early 1970s.
 Someone not interested in the queer interpretation could happily ignore it completely and take the whole thing at face value.
 I doubt my Nan thought it was a queer movie, and I certainly didn’t at the age of eight.

 Now, I don’t want it to sound like what the writers were doing was some sort of mere exercise cleverness.
 It’s a damn good horror story as well.
-Lots of lovely mad scientist ranting from Henry, and there’s all sort of lovely little shocks and chills, cool enough for me to remember after thirty years.
+Lots of lovely mad scientist ranting from Henry, and all sorts little shocks and chills — cool enough for me to remember after thirty years.
 The scene where Elizabeth is menaced by the butterfly is particularly interesting, sitting on a razor-thin balance between ‘eerie’ and ‘ridiculous’ and just avoiding falling over.
 Horror movies are often metaphors for something — but good horror movies are also scary and the makers of Frankenstein: The True Story do not forget that.

 I’ll talk a little more about Polidori in Part Two, but the role of Henry Clerval is interesting here.
 Henry, in the novel, is a friend of Victor’s who is studying languages at the same university where Victor studies medicine.
 He rarely has a part in Frankenstein movies, but here he plays a critical role, both as Victor’s mentor and as the brain-donor for the Monster.
-Since in this version, Victor is played more like the novel version than a film version of Frankenstein: he’s less ranty, more uncertain and tends to react to problems rather than try to get ahead of them.
+In this version, Victor is played more like the novel version of Frankenstein than the usual film version of Frankenstein.
+He’s less ranty, more uncertain and tends to react to problems rather than try to get ahead of them.
 Thus, the shouty, ranty mad scientist role is passed to Clerval this episode and Polidori next episode.
 And damn, but David MacCallum does a great mad scientist.
 In fact, any film with David MacCallum and James Mason as rival mad scientists has to have something going for it, and it’s a pity they don’t have more scenes together.